tomcl/issie/README-FEATURES-TEAM6.md

 * feature - can auto detect channels out of any components
     * will try to place in the middle and have the biggest area without components inside
 * feature - offers a choice to replace wires which have been too difficult to route
+* feature - highlights components that form the channel
 * feature - routes wires originating from the same port together (same net wires)
 * limitation - least amount of crossing may be unachiaveble due to routing same net wires together
 * limitation - auto detect works only if the channel makes sense, if it doesnt it will still from a channel but it will cause undisiralbe effects